 Lymphedema is swelling produced by an accumulation of lymph fluid in the tissue.
-For breast cancer patients, the swelling occurs in the arm of the affected side due to damage to the lymph vessels in the armpit area caused by the removal of the axillary lymph nodes or from radiation to that area.
 The job of the lymphatic vessels is to drain fluid from the tissue cells in the body, along with protein molecules, bacteria, cellular waste products, and other unusable matter.
 This protein-rich fluid, called lymph once it is in the lymphatic system, travels in one direction: toward the heart.
 It is transported through the lymphatic vessels to the lymph nodes, where it is filtered and cleansed before returning to the venous system and moving on to the heart.
 In the heart, the fluid is simply returned to the blood to be recirculated by the body.
 If the lymphatic system has been injured, as in the case of a lymph node dissection or radiotherapy (for all types of cancer), the lymph can become backed up.

 If untreated, the backed-up fluid can provide a breeding ground for bacteria that can result in infection and can delay wound healing.
 A long-term accumulation of this fluid eventually results in thick and hardened tissues (fibrosis), which creates further resistance to draining the fluid from the limb.
 While lymphedema may not occur immediately after surgery, it can occur at any time during the rest of your life after cancer treatment.
 Sometimes extensive trauma can be the contributing factor while at other times it may be due to a bug bite, cat scratch, or burn.
 Radiotherapy also increases the chance of developing lymphedema.
 Radiotherapy is generally recommended to patients with a high risk of recurrence of cancer, such as those who have large, aggressive tumors.
 It is also recommended for those whose lymph nodes test positive for cancer cells or show an incidence of microscopic residual disease after surgery.
-In most cases when breast conserving surgery is per-

-Lymphedema can only affect the arm where the nodes have been irradiated, not the overall immune system.
+If you are a breast cancer patient/ survivor, lymphedema can only affect the arm, chest, or upper back area, where the nodes have been irradiated, not the overall immune system.
 After radiotherapy, the nodes become scarred and fibrotic, increasing the potential for blockage.
 Upwards of five percent of breast cancer patients are afflicted with lymphedema during their first year after surgery.
 The lifelong rate for affliction is between 30-40%.
 Although this example if pertaining to breast cancer and a axillary node dissection, it is important to remember that if you have undergone a lymph node dissection or radiation for any type of cancer, you are at risk for lymphedema in that part of your body.
 With proper education and care, lymphedema can be avoided, or, if it develops, kept well under control.
 Older individuals and those with poor nutrition face an increased risk, as do individuals with infections.